elastic/kibana/src/plugins/data/public/public.api.md

     };
 }

-// Warning: (ae-forgotten-export) The symbol "FieldBase" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "IndexPatternFieldBase" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "IFieldType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
-// @public @deprecated (undocumented) export interface IFieldType extends FieldBase {
+// @public @deprecated (undocumented) export interface IFieldType extends IndexPatternFieldBase {
     // (undocumented)
     aggregatable?: boolean;
     // (undocumented)